 But what if I told you that these female celebrities, CEOs, and professional athletes…they’re not normal?

-Easy!
+Easy.
 Calm down.
 Let me explain.
-We men face the same issues when it comes to male celebrities telling us how we should live, what “real men” should do.
+We men face the same issues when it comes to our male celebrities telling us how we should live, what “real men” should do.
 I’ll never forget one of my favorite comedy specials.
 Eddie Murphy’s “Raw”. (warning, vulgar language)

 In the special, Eddie Murphy breaks down a lot of “truths” about men and women and relationships.
 But to the discerning mind, one can acknowledge that those “truths” are perspectives the way he sees it.
 Just as this little essay is the truth as I see it.